blocksecteam/metasuites/README.md

 ## Changelog

+### v2.0.0

+- [feat] Adapted to the new version of etherscan

 ### v1.6.1

-- [fix] a bug related to the conflict with tenderly extension
+- [fix] A bug related to the conflict with tenderly extension
-- [feat] support copy opcodes
+- [feat] Support copy opcodes

 ### v1.6.0